Selection Set

 }

-This means that by default, querying for Node(s), you would only get the .id and .name properties returned.
-If you want to select more fields, you can either define a selection set at execution time or as a static on the Model, as described below.
+This means that, by default, when querying for node(s), you only get the .id and .name properties returned.
+If you want to select more fields, you can either define a selection set at execution time or as a static on the Model, as described in the following section.

 Selection set at execution time

-Using this approach, you would pass in a selection set every time you interact with the OGM.
-This would be an appropriate approach if the selection set is going to be different every time you ask for data.
-A full example of this would be as follows:
+Using this approach, you can pass in a selection set every time you interact with the OGM.
+This is an appropriate approach if the selection set is going to be different every time you ask for data.

 const { OGM } = require("@neo4j/graphql-ogm")